All-Hands-AI/OpenHands/docs/modules/usage/evaluation_harness.md

 Remember to customize the `get_instruction`, `your_user_response_function`, and `evaluate_agent_actions` functions according to your specific benchmark requirements.

 By following this structure, you can create a robust evaluation workflow for your benchmark within the OpenDevin framework.

-Certainly!
-I'll add a section explaining the user_response_fn and include a description of the workflow and interaction.
-Here's an updated version of the guideline with the new section:

 ## Understanding the `user_response_fn`